 Solution 1: Configure the Windows Update service to start automatically

-If the Windows Update service not running is what is causing this issue in your case, you can free yourself of it and restore your ability to download applications from the Windows Store by simply configuring the service to start automatically.
-To do so, you need to:
+If the issue you’re experiencing is caused by the Windows Update service not running, you can resolve it and restore your ability to download applications from the Windows Store by configuring the service to start automatically.
+Here’s how to do it:

 When the computer boots up, launch the Windows Store and try installing an application that you couldn’t install before to see whether or not the problem has been fixed.